cprieger/m20-server/README.md

 Trying my hand at building a service for a game engine.
 Going to base it around a d20 tabletop game.
 Once the restful service is up i'll build a UI for it later.
 For now this is just an exercise of building a service to compliment a tabletop game.

 ##Endpoints
-* Call localhost:8080/tile to generate a tile to play.
+* get localhost:8080/tile to generate a tile to play.
-* Call localhost:8080/scavenge/?level=5 to generate a scavenge at level 5.
+* get localhost:8080/scavenge/?level=5 to generate a scavenge at level 5.
-* More coming soon.
+* get localhost:8080/craftableItemList to get a list of all craftable items.
+* post localhost:8080/findCraftableItem to get a list of all items craftable from a { materials: array } body.

 ##M20
 ###Rules